radius-project/lab/instructions/05-azure.md

 In order for your Radius environment to be able to deploy resources into Azure, you'll need to configure your Azure credentials.
 Radius uses Azure service principals to authenticate with Azure, so you'll need to create a new service principal and configure it with the appropriate permissions.

-1. Log into your az CLI:

-    ```bash
-    # If running locally, use the interactive login:
-    az login

-    # If running in a Codespace, use a device code:
-    az login --use-device-code
-    ```
-1. Create an Azure resource group in your preferred region:

-    ```bash
-    az group create -n radius-lab -l westus3
-    ```
 1. Create a new service principal with Owner access to the resource group:

     ```bash
-    az ad sp create-for-rbac -n radius-lab --role Owner --scopes /subscriptions/<your-subscription-id>/resourceGroups/radius-lab
+    az ad sp create-for-rbac -n radius-lab --role Owner --scopes /subscriptions/<your-subscription-id>/resourceGroups/<your-resource-group>
     ```
-1. Add these new service principal credentials to your Radius installation.
+1. Add the new service principal credentials to your Radius installation.
 This will tell Radius _how_ to deploy Azure resources:

     ```bash
     rad credential register azure --client-id <app id> --client-secret <password> --tenant-id <tenant>